YaseenHussein/flutter_paypal_payment_plus/README.md

         body: Center(
           child: TextButton(
             child: const Text('Pay with PayPal'),

-            /// When pressed, navigates to the [PaypalCheckoutView] screen to initiate a PayPal payment.
             onPressed: () {
               Navigator.of(context).push(
                 MaterialPageRoute(
                   builder: (BuildContext context) => PaypalCheckoutView(
-                    /// Indicates whether the PayPal sandbox (test) environment should be used.
                     sandboxMode: true,

-                    /// Your PayPal REST API Client ID.
                     clientId: "YOUR_CLIENT_ID",

-                    /// Your PayPal REST API Secret Key.
                     secretKey: "YOUR_SECRET_KEY",

-                    /// The URL to redirect to upon successful payment completion.
                     returnURL: "YOUR_RETURN_URL",

-                    /// The URL to redirect to if the user cancels the payment.
                     cancelURL: "YOUR_CANCEL_URL",

-                    /// Transaction details including the list of items and total payment amount.
                     transactions: const TransactionOption(
                       payPalAmount: PayPalAmount(
                         total: "100",